With the end of financial year (EOFY) near we are pleased to share our EOFY 2022 Checklist.

 - You are under 71 years of age and are a permanent resident of Australia; and

-- Your total superannuation balance must be less than $1.6m and you must not have exceeded your Non Concessional Contribution Cap in the relevant financial year in order to qualify for this incentive.
+- Your total superannuation balance must be less than $1.6m and you must not have exceeded your Non-Concessional Contribution Cap in the relevant financial year to qualify for this incentive.

-The table below illustrates the co-contribution amount would be in the 2019/2020 financial year base on a person’s income level and their personal super contribution:
+The table below illustrates the co-contribution amount would be in the 2021/2022 financial year based on a person’s income level and their personal super contribution:

 If you are tempted to blow your bonus on a holiday or car upgrade, consider this.
 Salary sacrificing your bonus enables you to put pre-tax money into your super, therefore reducing your taxable income and the amount of tax you pay in that year.
 The benefits of salary sacrificing are subject to your marginal tax rate.
 Remember that every $1 saved in tax is a $1 earned!

-1. The downsizer contributions measure allows an individual aged 65 or over to use the proceeds in relation to the sale of only one of their main residences to make ‘downsizer contributions’ of up to $300,000 (or $600,000 for a couple) into super.
+1. The downsizer contributions measure allows an individual from 1 July 2022 to be over age 60 (currently 65) to use the proceeds in relation to the sale of only one of their main residences to make ‘downsizer contributions’ of up to $300,000 (or $600,000 for a couple) into super.
+The Government has proposed a further reduction from 1 July 2022 to age 55 however this is not yet legislated.

-3. You can carry forward the unused amount of your concessional contributions cap for up to five years.
-The first year in which you can access the unused concessional contributions is the 2019/20 financial year and your total super balance must be under $500,000 at 30 June of the previous financial year.
+2. A reminder that you can carry forward the unused amount of your concessional contributions cap for up to five years.
+The first year in which you can access the unused concessional contributions is the 2018/19 financial year and your total super balance must be under $500,000 at 30 June of the previous financial year.

 No one enjoys spending their precious time collating expense receipts (…even Financial Planners!) however it’s important to get your admin in order to maximise your tax deductions.
 Deductible expenses vary from industry to industry so make sure you have researched (or discussed with an accountant) what is and isn’t deductible for your tax return.
 Some small deductions may seem insignificant, however, every deduction adds up.
 So take the time with this one to ensure you don’t miss any opportunities.

 Need to purchase any tax deductible items like a work laptop?
-The EOFY is a good time to snag yourself a bargain as many retailers offer big discounts in end of financial year sales in an effort to clear out old stock and balance the books for tax time.
-Sales are no excuse to blow the bank however.
-Before you buy anything ask yourself ‘do I NEED this or do I want this?’.
+The EOFY is a good time to snag yourself a bargain as many retailers offer big discounts at the end of financial year sales in an effort to clear out old stock and balance the books for tax time.
+Sales are no excuse to blow the bank, however, before you buy anything ask yourself ‘do I NEED this or do I want this?’.

 EOFY is a good time to review all investments and consider crystallising any unrealised capital gains and or losses to improve your overall tax position for an income year.